Hand blown glass, sheet glass, leadcame

 East Ivanhoe Methodist Church, photography by Dakota Gordon

-Utilising traditional methods, she applies a wide range of technical skills both as an artist and trade practitioner – offering stained and leaded glass fabrication for domestic and architectural settings.
-She is a glassblowing trainee at r.a.g.e, focusing on skill-building to develop mouth-blown glass elements for use in her art practice and trade work.
+Using traditional methods, she applies a wide range of technical skills both as an artist and glazing practitioner, offering window fabrication services for domestic and architectural settings.

 Studio open by appointment,